Aftermath of the 2011 Tōhoku earthquake and tsunami: Citizens

 There was a notable lack of disorder immediately following the earthquake.
 This was attributed to Japanese forbearance, an attitude sometimes referred to as gaman, and to laws that encourage honesty and a strong police presence.
 One source reported that the three main clans of Yakuza gangs were enforcing order in their territories.
-A Mark MacKinnon wrote in The Globe and Mail wrote, "As one catastrophe piled on top of another, a very Japanese deference to authority emerged, as well as a national desire to see civility prevail, no matter the circumstances."
+Mark MacKinnon wrote in The Globe and Mail, "As one catastrophe piled on top of another, a very Japanese deference to authority emerged, as well as a national desire to see civility prevail, no matter the circumstances."

 Some people devastated by the quake began, however, to question the government's effort in providing food, clothing, electricity, heat, and phone service.
 Chief Cabinet Secretary Yukio Edano later said, "In hindsight, we could have moved a little quicker in assessing the situation and coordinating all that information and provided it faster."